BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.10 - 3 Nov 2020 =
+Added: Pro labels in the "Frontend Moderators Role" selector.
+This option was pointless on the free version.
+Changed: Improve visibility of the Moderator form field, adding it to form field selector on the Builder as a - PRO element.

 = 1.4.9 - 23 Sep 2020 =
 * Improve freemius trial conditional.
 * Fixed the missing assets (buddyforms-moderation.js mostly) on the free plugin version are breaking the submission process on the Front-end.